|E. E. Cummings:

 Means to Be an Artist and His Little-Known Line Drawings."

 We offer here links to edited and annotated versions of three essays that are in the public domain in the United States: "The New Art" (1915), "Gaston Lachaise" (1920), and "T. S. Eliot" (1920).
+(Links to the original appearances of the Lachaise and Eliot essays may be found below.)
 In addition, we have begun to offer notes to other essays, particularly "The Theatre: II" and "Coney Island."

 Introduction by George J. Firmage vii